A DC DUI lawyer discusses whether breathalyzers in Washington DC DUI cases are accurate and what factors can contribute to a false positive test.

 Problems with the Breathalyzers D.C. officers had been using were reported as early as 2010.
 The Breathalyzer machines are used to measure the blood alcohol content of people who are being investigated by law enforcement for suspected driving while intoxicated.
 At the time, the issue was reported on by Paul Wagner of MyFoxDC.
 He learned that an outsider hired to oversee the Breathalyzer unit of the local police department uncovered more than 10 years of faulty results.

 In a memorandum sent to the District’s attorney general, it was reported that officers in the program almost never tested the machines for accuracy.
 In fact, the machines hadn’t been properly tested since 2000.

 The issue surfaced in one DUI case in which a man was convicted primarily on the Breathalyzer reading at the time of his arrest – a reading that, as it was later acknowledged, could not be verified as accurate.
 The man’s DUI defense attorney was quoted as saying that the implications were huge, going back a number of years and undermining the integrity of the court system.

-Ultimately, the machines were pulled out of law enforcement circulation last February.
+Ultimately, the machines were pulled out of law enforcement circulation.
 Officers were ordered to rely instead on urine samples and field sobriety tests.
-Now, there is pressure from the D.C.
-City council to put a new alcohol testing program in place, but police say it could be months before something actually comes to fruition.
-Councilmembers expressed frustration to local media, saying that the machines were the most cost effective and accurate ways of testing suspected alcohol consumption by motorists.
+Council members expressed frustration to local media, saying that the machines were the most cost-effective and accurate ways of testing suspected alcohol consumption by motorists.

-“Every city does it,” said Councilman Phil Mendelson.
+“Every city does it,” said Councilman Phil Mendelson at the time.
 “We ought to be doing it.
 It ought to be up and running.”